swiftlang/swift/docs/HowToGuides/GettingStarted.md

      utils/build-script --release-debuginfo --skip-early-swift-driver \
        --skip-early-swiftsyntax
      ```
+     If you installed and want to use Sccache, include the `--sccache` option in
+     the invocation as well.

    > **Note**
    > If you aren't planning to edit the parts of the compiler that are written